Real Estate Wholesaling

 How much does a cold calling VA cost for real estate wholesaling? +

 Cold calling VAs for real estate wholesaling cost $400–$900/month on freelance platforms (Upwork, OnlineJobs.ph), or $800–$1,200/month through a general managed agency.
-VA Horizon charges $1,160/month for a solo cold calling VA, which includes HighLevel CRM setup, weekly QA reporting, and a 5-day replacement guarantee.
-Agency rates are higher than freelance because they bundle pre-built training, management infrastructure, and a performance guarantee — not just the VA's hourly rate.
+VA Horizon charges $1,160/month all-in for a solo cold calling VA ($960 VA at $6/hr, 160 hours, plus $200/month for the Readymode dialer).
+At 3+ callers, the all-in rate drops to $1,000/month per VA ($800 VA at $5/hr plus $200 dialer).
+Agency rates are higher than freelance because they bundle pre-built training, Readymode dialer access, list sourcing, CRM setup, and a 30 qualified leads/month performance guarantee.

 How many cold calls per day should a wholesaling VA make? +